-If you are planning on braving the parks during this time I would first suggest you try various types of masks.
+If you are planning on heading to the parks during this time I would first suggest you try various types of masks.
 While there are a ton of fun designed cloth masks, you might find paper masks to be easier and more comfortable to breath in.

 If you go this route make sure you bring enough with you.
-Paper masks need to be changed frequently.
 You can buy bulk paper masks online.

 No matter what type of mask you chose, I would have everyone in your group practice wearing the masks for long periods of time.
 Go for long walks, spend time outside, and just get used to the feeling of the mask.
 They might not be the most comfortable thing to have to wear, but the more you wear it the easier it will be.

 I already have an entire article about getting your phone ready for Disney World, but if you are visiting during the COVID restrictions at the parks, there are a few other things that you will want to have ready and that you'll want to be familiar with before you go.

 First, I would figure out how to scan QR codes on your phone.
 Most newer phones will be able to do this just by opening up your camera app, and bringing the view close to the QR code.

 If you have an older phone, or your phone does not have this function, there are several QR code apps that you can download to your phone before you go.

 Play with this feature and know how to use it before you head to the parks.
 With restaurants going as touchless as possible, you can expect menus to be mostly non-existent.
 Guests will be able to scan a code in order to access a menu.

 You'll also want to be familiar with the My Disney Experience App before you head to the parks.
 For a basic overview of the app you can find the full article here.